efebalun/ollama-tray-hero/README.md

-# Ollama Tray Hero Desktop Helper
+# Ollama Tray Hero

-Ollama Tray Hero Desktop Helper is a desktop application built with Electron that allows you to chat with the Ollama model.
+Ollama Tray Hero is a desktop application built with Electron that allows you to chat with the Ollama model.
 The application features a floating chat window, system tray integration, and settings for API and model configuration.

 ## Features